FabioPINO/science-docs/index.md

 # About me

-Hi, I'm Kamila.
-I'm currently working as a PhD Researcher at Université libre de Bruxelles & The University of Utah in the field that connects combustion, fluid dynamics and data science.
+Hi, I'm Kamila and I'm currently working as a PhD researcher at Université libre de Bruxelles and The University of Utah in the field that connects combustion, fluid dynamics and data science.

-Since childhood, I loved science and enjoyed inventing my own ways of explaining and understanding things. **Science Docs** is pretty much an aftermath of that, a site I always wanted to create.
+Since childhood, I loved science and enjoyed inventing my own ways of explaining and understanding things. **Science Docs** is pretty much an aftermath of that, a site that I always wanted to create.

 When it comes to learning, I believe in the quote of Einstein: *you do not really understand something unless you can explain it to your grandmother*.
-My aim is to implement that level of understanding into the documents I write.
+My aim is to implement that level of understanding into the documents I write (although many times I will assume certain pre-requisites that your grandmother should have).
 But of course, if you wish to profit from the materials presented here, you will need to incorporate them in your journey, make it *your way*.
 Experiment, sniff around and make many mistakes as you go - or as Richard Feynman said: *study hard what interests you the most in the most undisciplined, irreverent and original manner possible*.
 I have hopes that you will find doing science fascinating, rewarding and inspiring!

 If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com` (personal mail) or `kamila.zdybal@ulb.be` (university mail).